Aurelield/ramen_ratings-EDA/README.md

-<img src="https://glouton.b-cdn.net/u/recipes/thumbs/14252.jpg" width="1280" height="650">

 # What makes a good ramen?
 Feature extractions and overall EDA
+<img src="https://glouton.b-cdn.net/u/recipes/thumbs/14252.jpg" width="1280" height="650">

 <!-- Add banner here -->

 The aim of this project is to observe and analyse a dataset of ramen ratings.
-The dataset has been taken on https://www.kaggle.com/datasets/residentmario/ramen-ratings.
+The dataset has been taken from https://www.kaggle.com/datasets/residentmario/ramen-ratings.

 <!-- Add buttons here -->